vladislavg7/java-isikukood/README.md

      <td>getAge</td>
      <td>-</td>
      <td>Integer</td>
      <td>Returns the person's age in years.
-Returns null if the personal code is invalid.</td>
+Returns null if the personal code is invalid or the date of birth is in the future.</td>
    </tr>
 </table>